 We often tend to think of workouts as an annoying responsibility.
 Because of this, we don’t really make an effort on our appearance, which ultimately gives us a negative outlook on exercise.

 I’m not saying you should glam up and go to the gym.
 But it does help to make an effort and look alive.
 Being your best outside will make you feel great from within.
-According to Faveable, certain items like compression shorts actually help you perform better in the gym.
+Certain items like compression shorts actually help you perform better in the gym.

 Dressing up in gym clothes gets you motivated for the day and ready to go out.
 So, invest in some nice, comfortable athletic wear and dress as if you’re going to be interviewed on TV (but of course, practically!).
 Consider adding a pop of color too, and definitely try out different designs.